-A Concise Guide to Ecology, Trees, Birds, and Mammals
+A Concise Guide to Ecology, Trees, Flowers, Birds, and Mammals

-This Natural History Handbook originated as a staff-training manual for the Makalu-Barun Conservation Project on the wild side of Everest around Mount Makalu and the Barun River Valley of north-eastern Nepal.
-This area represents an intact ecosystem in an area of globally significant biodiversity, the Eastern Himalaya.
-A sample of the great variety of plants and animals living in this spectacular region are presented in this field guide.
-The factors that create the range of conditions allowing such diversity are explained in the first two sections.
-The handbook is applicable to all of the Eastern Himalaya.
-Co-published with The Mountain Institute.
+This Handbook originated as a staff-training manual for the Makalu-Barun Conservation Project on the wild side of Everest around Mount Makalu and the Barun River Valley of the Nepal Eastern Himalaya.
+This area represents an intact ecosystem in an area of globally significant biodiversity.
+This field guide presents a sample of the great variety of plants and animals living in this spectacular region.
+The handbook is applicable to all of the Nepal Eastern Himalaya.

-From tropical forests along the Arun River to the icy summits, the Makalu – Barun National Park and Buffer Zone is the only protected area on earth with an elevation gain of 8,000m – from 400-8,800 m asl within 30 kilometers.
-As a result of this steep terrain, this area has almost every bio-climatic zone of the Eastern Himalaya.
+From tropical forests along the Arun River to the icy summits, the Makalu – Barun National Park and Buffer Zone is the only protected area on earth with an elevation gain of 8,000m – from 400m asl to 8,800 m asl within 30 kilometers.
+As a result of this steep terrain, this area has almost every bio-climatic zone of the Nepal Eastern Himalaya.